 Award is Presented to an Albany Law School Student

 “How has the legacy of Kate Stoneman—and her accomplishments in the legal profession—expanded opportunities for women in the practice of law?
 What would Kate Stoneman be fighting for today?”

 - Written submissions should be limited to no more than 2,500 words and any digital submissions should be limited to 5 minutes.

-The project must answer the two questions outlined above.
+- Must answer the two questions outlined above.

-Submissions must include the applicant’s name, cell phone number, and email address.
+- Must include the applicant’s name, cell phone number, and email address.

 email@example.com or by hard copy to the Office of Alumni Engagement, 3rd Floor, 2000 Building.

-The winner does not need to be present to win, attendance at the anniversary celebration is strongly encouraged as the award winner will be recognized and can meet the Kate Stoneman keynote speaker and other award recipients.
+The winner does not need to be present to win, but attendance at the celebration is encouraged to meet the Kate Stoneman keynote speaker and other award recipients.

 About the Award

 The Kate Stoneman Day 25th Anniversary Katheryn D. Katz Award was created as an initiative by the

 Kate Stoneman Honorary Committee.
 The award contribution has been graciously contributed by Elizabeth Katz Toohey, the daughter of the late Professor Emerita Katheryn D. Katz '70, the first permanent Kate Stoneman Chair in Law and Democracy, and Amy J. Kellogg, Albany Law School, Class of 2002.
 Ms. Kellogg is a member of the Kate Stoneman Honorary Committee, past president of the National Alumni Association, a member of the Government Law Center Advisory Board, and a former member of the Board of Trustees.